7 Night Spain & Portugal Cruise on Independence of the Seas from Southampton, England La Coruna, Spain, Tower of Hercules

 Shopping

 You'll find the most picturesque shopping in Vigo amid the seafood sellers or O Calvario Municipal Market.
-Since you probably won't be able to take fresh fish back with you, walk down the Rua Cesteiros shopping street to bargain for local souvenirs and handicrafts, much of which centers on traditional basket weaving.
+Since you probably won't be able to take fresh fish back with you, walk down the Rua Cesteiros shopping street to bargain for local souvenirs and handicrafts, much of which centres on traditional basket-weaving.

 Day 4 - 5: Lisbon, Portugal